ipcrypt-std/draft-denis-uricrypt/draft-denis-uricrypt.md

 - Length preservation: Component lengths are not hidden, potentially revealing information patterns
 - Prefix structure leakage: The hierarchical structure of URIs is preserved by design
 - SIV length configuration: Implementations MAY adjust `SIVLEN` for different usage bounds.
 Larger values (24 or 32 bytes) increase birthday bound resistance at the cost of ciphertext expansion.
 However, 16 bytes is generally recommended as it provides practical collision resistance with acceptable overhead
+- Padding block size configuration: Implementations MAY adjust `PADBS` to help hide the size of URI components.
+Larger values provide better size obfuscation but increase ciphertext expansion.
+The value MUST remain a multiple of 3 to ensure efficient Base64url encoding without padding characters

 These trade-offs are intentional and necessary for the prefix-preserving functionality.
 Applications requiring stronger privacy guarantees should evaluate whether URICrypt's properties align with their threat model.